Responsibilities During Residency

 • In addition, any resident approved to sit for the certifying examination despite such an absence must either have completed each year of training in an above average or excellent manner or must complete an additional period of training at least equal in length to the total period of absence in excess of routinely provided total vacation time.

-4. Any resident who has been absent more than six weeks (30 weekdays) in a given year or 14 weeks (70 weekdays) over three years and whose performance has not been uniformly above average or excellent throughout residency training should be required to complete an additional period of training at least equal in length to the total period of absence in excess of routinely provided total vacation time.
+4. Any resident who has been absent more than eight weeks (6 weeks leave + 2 weeks vacation) in one given year or 16 weeks (80 weekdays) over three years and whose performance has not been uniformly above average or excellent throughout residency training should be required to complete an additional period of training at least equal in length to the total period of absence in excess of routinely provided total vacation time.
 If the program director anticipates that this additional training will be completed in a satisfactory manner before September 1, a letter may be submitted to the Board requesting approval for the resident to sit for the July Certifying Examination.
 The letter must indicate the training period's anticipated completion date.
 The resident will not receive exam results or a certificate until the program director completes the annual evaluation at the conclusion of the extended training period.

 5. Any resident not meeting training milestones as assessed by the program’s clinical competency committee should be required to complete an additional period of training until residency progress is satisfactory.